samyCode3/Niyo_code_assesment/README.md

 -Make sure You have node js install

 # How to run the code and migration

-# if you prefer using docker
+ If you prefer using docker

 Step:
 Step 1: Run npm run docker;

 Step 2: Run npm run mysql:migrate;

 Step 3: Run npm run dev

 # If you prefer not using docker

 Step:
 You can connect to you database then run

 Step 1: Run npm run mysql:migrate;

 Step 2: Run npm run dev

+# Documentation File